moslevin/Mark3/readme.txt

-arduino		Scripts and staging directory for exporting Mark3 for Arduino bootloader	Source and makefiles for the Mark3 Bootloader build		Platform/variant/toolchain specific build configuration files docs			PDF and HTML documentaiton drivers		Device driver libraries examples		Application code examples export		Source-code export folder, used by export scripts fonts		Fonts converted from TTF to bitmapped, C++ library fonts kernel		Main RTOS kernel code libs			Optional support libraries and middleware scripts		Build and test script folder stage		Directory where binaries/headers are published at build tests		Unit testing framework util			Utility programs
+arduino		Scripts and staging directory for exporting Mark3 for Arduino bootloader	Source and makefiles for the Mark3 Bootloader build		Platform/variant/toolchain specific build configuration files docs        Full PDF and HTML documentaiton drivers		Device driver libraries examples    Application code examples export		Source-code export folder, used by export scripts fonts		Fonts converted from TTF to bitmapped, C++ library fonts kernel		Main RTOS kernel code libs        Optional support libraries and middleware scripts		Build and test script folder stage		Directory where binaries/headers are published at build tests		Unit testing framework util        Utility programs

-Building from source
+Building from source using the make-based build system:

 To build from source, the Mark3 build system requires the following:

-	avr-gcc toolchain
+	A supported toolchain (i.e. gcc-avr, arm-none-eabi-gcc)
 	make support

-On debian-based distributions, such as Ubuntu, the avr toolchain can be installed using:
+For example, on debian-based distributions, such as Ubuntu, the avr toolchain can be installed using:

 	apt-get install avr-libc gcc-avr